dhuynh38/Flairsheet/README.md

 3) Password For Sudo: flairadmin7

 ## To update the current angular app production ##
+1) Build production on your computer: ng build --prod
-1) Make sure your changes is in master's dist folder
+2) Push all your changes including your dist folder up to master
-2) ssh into admin:
+3) ssh into admin:
     ssh admin@162.243.170.145
-3) Navigate to flairsheet folder
+4) Navigate to flairsheet folder
-4) Pull down changes from master: git fetch --all git rebase
+5) Pull down changes from master: git fetch --all git rebase
-5) Run the command:
+6) Run the command:
     npm install
+    pm2 delete 0
-    pm2 restart server
+    pm2 start server

 ## Optional ##
 ### Install Lighthouse (Progressive Web App Analyzer) ###